 AdBuilder Express: quickly launch and test hundreds of ads; easily identify winning ads and audiences in just a few clicks, then swap in fresh videos, and build new audiences and ad copy into new combinations.

-Pricing: New customers receive a 60-day free trial, and then it’s only 0.7% of spend afterwards.
+Pricing: New customers receive a 60-day free trial, and then it’s only 0.7% of spend afterward.
 Advanced Reporting is only $99/month.

 Facebook® is a registered trademark of Facebook Inc.